saqib40/superchat/readme.md

 # get into directory
 cd superchat

-# then create .env file following .env.example and populate it
+# then create .env file following .env.example in  =

 # then